This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A nuchal cord (or “cord coil”) birth injury occurs when the umbilical cord becomes wrapped around a baby’s neck.
 The umbilical cord connects an infant to its mother while inside the womb.

-It can wrap itself around a baby’s neck in single, double, and more loops.
+It can wrap itself around a baby’s neck in single, double, and even more loops.
 It can be wrapped loosely, making it easier for doctors to slip over a baby’s head during delivery.

 Get Matched with a Leading Birth Injury Attorney in Your Area